wp-plugins/facebook-like-plugin/readme.txt

 == Installation ==

 1. Download facebook-like-button-plugin.zip
-2. Unpack and upload file ‘facebook-like-button-plugin.php’ to ‘/wp-content/plugins/’.
+2. Unpack and upload file facebook-like-button-plugin.php to /wp-content/plugins/.
 3. Head to your dashboard and activate the plugin.
 4. That is all, the plugin is ready to go!